microsoft/azure_arc/azure_arc_servers_jumpstart/docs/gcp_terraform.md

     ![](../img/gcp/15.png)

-6. When complete, your vm will be registered with Azure Arc and visible in the resource group inside Azure Portal.
+6. When complete, your VM will be registered with Azure Arc and visible in the resource group inside Azure Portal.

 # Delete the deployment